jcampbell/eia/README.md

 See examples in the [example](example/example.ipynb) directory.

 Note: the client does not manage rate limits.
-See the [EIA API documentation](https://www.eia.gov/opendata/qb.php?category=371) for more information.
+See the [EIA API documentation](https://www.eia.gov/opendata/documentation.php) for more information on rate limits.